rschuitema/zeppelin/README.md

 The intended operation is that the figure 8 train will complete 4 loops and than stops in order to allow the shuttle train to go back and forth.
 When the shuttle train is back it stops and the whole sequence repeats endlessly.

 The trains are running on battery power.
 They have a reed switch that can be activated by a magnet.
 If activated the train will stop.
+The train also has a magnet that can activate a reed switch on the track.

 Furthermore there is a signal for each of the tracks.
 The figure 8 signal "counts" the number of loops the train made.